 At around 14 days of age, after their time in the ‘brooding area’, chicks are given access to the entire floor of the shed.
 In the shed, the feed and water systems, temperature, lighting and ventilation are all controlled to promote growth.
 The stocking density (usually represented as kg per m2) for chickens in the shed is calculated on the basis of bird liveweight and the floor space available to the birds in the shed.

-> In conventional farming systems there are significant welfare issues including high stocking densities, inadequate lighting regimes, insufficient litter, barren environments, and no environmental enrichment or perches.
+In conventional farming systems there are significant welfare issues including fast growth rate, high stocking densities, inadequate lighting regimes, insufficient litter, barren environments, and no environmental enrichment or perches.

-> Meat chickens are typically slaughtered between 4-6 weeks of age.
+Meat chickens are typically slaughtered between 4-6 weeks of age.
 Depending on the weight requirements of the market, meat chickens may be ready for slaughter as early as 30-35 days (whole birds) and up to 55-60 days (chicken pieces).
 If birds are to be sold as spatchcock (younger meat chickens), they are usually slaughtered around 21 days of age.

 Catching and transport

 Meat chickens are collected for processing either all at once or in batches depending on the weight requirements.